Family Law Investigations

-Family law investigations may be one of the most important and critical moments not only in a child’s life but in a client’s.
-We want to take the time to understand what the situation is, determine the best course of action, and remain calm while understanding the distressing time our client is going through.
+Family law investigations may be one of the most important and critical events in not only a child’s life but in a client’s.
+We take the time to understand what the situation is, determine the best course of action, and remain calm while understanding the distressing time our client is going through.

-We are able to do this because our staff has many years of investigative experience in areas related to family law.
-As a result, we can take a view on a case from not only a law enforcement perspective but a civil law and evidence procedure perspective as well.
+We are able to proceed this way because our staff has many years of investigative experience in areas related to family law.
+As a result, we can take a view on a case from not only a law enforcement perspective but a civil law and evidence procedure perspective, as well.

 Who needs family law investigation services?

 We are most commonly called upon to investigate:

 - Child custody – surveillance, witness statements, background investigations